-- 1. conglomerate clusters, typical of industrial and commercial areas (Brusco,1992; Jonsson, 1999; Porter 1998; Storper, 1997), which we normally observe at the periphery of cities, along the main streets, near a tollbooth or around universities (Lawson, 1999); - 2. industry cluster, composed of a group of business enterprises and non-business organizations for which membership within the group is an important element of each member firm's individual competitiveness; binding the cluster together are "buyer-supplier relationships, or common technologies, common buyers or distribution channels, or common labour pools" (Bergman and Feser, 1999b); - 3. specialist clusters, or districts, typical of single-business or mainly-business industrial areas; if the jointly-located firms are independent and there are no inter-company ties, we have the form of joint-location commonly known as industrial zone (Lorenzoni & Lazerson, 1999); - 4. vertically-integrated clusters, typical of a "filière" or pipeline, composed of independent firms which carry on different phases of a single process along the value-added chain, and which are connected "up the line" and/or "down the line" with other firms in the same area (Brusco, 1992); - 5. vertically-and horizontally-integrated clusters of firms, typical of networks, closely linked by inter-company ties in terms of supplies, manufacturing, and process (Hakansson & Snehota, 1988, 1994; Harrigan, 1985; Jarillo, 1988; Thorelli, 1986); the network represents an organized system forming a single productive entity that does not depend on joint-location but on the activities of all the firms in the social network, wherever they are located;
+1. conglomerate clusters, typical of industrial and commercial areas (Brusco,1992; Jonsson, 1999; Porter, 1980; 1998; Storper, 1997), which we normally observe at the periphery of cities, along the main streets, near a tollbooth or around universities (Lawson, 1999);

+2. industry cluster, composed of a group of business enterprises and non-business organizations for which membership within the group is an important element of each member firm's individual competitiveness; binding the cluster together are "buyer-supplier relationships, or common technologies, common buyers or distribution channels, or common labour pools" (Bergman and Feser, 1999b);

+3. specialist clusters, or districts, typical of single-business or mainly-business industrial areas; if the jointly-located firms are independent and there are no inter-company ties, we have the form of joint-location commonly known as industrial zone (Lorenzoni and Lazerson, 1999);

+4. vertically-integrated clusters, typical of a "filière" or pipeline, composed of independent firms which carry on different phases of a single process along the value-added chain, and which are connected "up the line" and/or "down the line" with other firms in the same area (Brusco, 1992);

+5. vertically-and horizontally-integrated clusters of firms, typical of networks, closely linked by inter-company ties in terms of supplies, manufacturing, and process (Hakansson and Snehota, 1988, 1994; Harrigan, 1985; Jarillo, 1988; Thorelli, 1986); the network represents an organized system forming a single productive entity that does not depend on joint-location but on the activities of all the firms in the social network, wherever they are located;

-6. hub or constellation cluster (neck or spiderweb) joint-location, arriving or departing, which we observe when there are common facilities, a common supplier, or a common client in the centre of the web (Lorenzoni & Lipparini, 1999).
+6. hub or constellation cluster (neck or spider-web) joint-location, arriving or departing, which we observe when there are common facilities, a common supplier, or a common client in the centre of the web (Lorenzoni and Lipparini, 1999).

-It is clear that clustering represents a general phenomenon that is not limited to the firm; but if the phenomenon of the clustering of productive units in the same area is so general, then it is clear that "numbers count", "quantity is rewarded".

-The mass appears to gain the force of gravity and generates attraction, representing global information, so that individuals are inevitably drawn in to increase the mass of the cluster as part of a positive feedback or reinforcing loop.
+It is clear that "clustering" represents a general phenomenon that is not limited to the firm but also describes the formation of cities, the phenomenon of the 100 towers of medieval Pavia, the accumulation of graffiti on the walls, and so on.
+The phenomenon of the clustering in the same area is so general that the mass of accumulated object appears to gain the force of gravity and generates attraction, representing global information, so that individuals are inevitably drawn in to increase the mass of the cluster as part of a positive feedback in a reinforcing loop.

-Our hypothesis is that the explanation for the phenomenon of the co-localization of firms and the formation of clusters is basically generated from the action of two combinatory systems:
+My hypothesis is that the explanation for the phenomenon of the co-localization of firms and the formation of clusters is basically generated from the action of two combinatory systems:

-- systems of accumulation, which favor the exogenous genesis of clusters characterized by units from other territories locating in the area in question; - systems of diffusion, which instead favor the endogenous genesis and growth of a cluster in a particular area, characterized by units from within the area where a cluster already exists locating in the same area (typical of districts).
+- a. systems of accumulation, which favour the exogenous genesis of clusters characterized by units from other territories locating in the area in question; - b. systems of diffusion, which instead favour the endogenous genesis and growth of a cluster in a particular area, characterized by units from within the area where a cluster already exists locating in the same area (typical of districts).

-8 - The tool: Combinatory Systems
+8 - The explanation tool: the Combinatory Systems Theory (a brief summary)